2019 August 16th

-It’s nice to finally get that information, but sadly it’s not really fair to advertise ‘unmetered’ amounts of bandwidth and disk space, and really only offer 25GB for each, on both plans too.
-You’d think at least the Pro plan would get a bump up to 50GB?
+It's not really fair to advertise 'unmetered' amounts of bandwidth and disk space, and really only offer 25GB for each.
+And you'd think at least the Pro plan would get a bump up to 50GB?

 Anyway, in terms of other features, things are fairly standard.
 You get access to cPanel after you sign into your account, and from there can control the usual things like domains, subdomains, emails, WordPress installation and much more.

 Here is the dashboard you'll find after accessing your Arvixe account.
 Interesting to see those dials for disk and bandwidth usage, huh?

 Before you hit that page though, you are greeted by this seemingly cheery and chirpy little pop-up.